What action is needed

 1. We each need to take action.

 What we eat and drink, whether or not we smoke and how much physical and mental exercise we engage in could make a big difference for own health.
+And how we act as parents can affect the long term mental and physical health of our childen.

-It also has big implications for those we love - for instance if we want to reduce the risk of needing their long term care due to chronic ill health.
+What we do also has big implications for those we love - for instance if we want to reduce the risk of needing their long term care due to chronic ill health.

 2. Food and Drink Companies need to take action.